oslabs-beta/Kaskade/README.md

     // REQUIRED, "testDuration" is the duration of running benchmark test, in seconds.
     testDuration: 600,

-    // REQUIRED, the number of concurrent users to access HTTP servers
-    concurrentUsers: 100,

     // OPTIONAL, the target number of HTTP requests to send to servers per second
     // if not set, the HTTP requests rate will be unlimited
     targetThroughput: 1000,